The Ormidale House

 |Further details outdoors|

-There’s a croquet set, football goal, cricket and badminton sets, plus the 13 foot trampoline, barbecue and all important “midge machine” in the garden.
-As well as the ¾ sized billiard table in its own room, there is a little games room downstairs with a dartboard plus a multifunction / convertible entertainment thingy with table football, air hockey, table tennis, mini-snooker etc. Or you can go and play in the sauna.
+There's a scruffy tennis court, croquet set, football pitch, cricket and badminton sets, plus the 13 foot trampoline, two barbecues and all important “midge machines” in the garden.
+As well as the full sized billiard table in its own room, and air hockey, table football, etc, there is a (shared) games cottage with a dartboard, table tennis table, pool table, and bouncy castlel in the garden. , Or you can go and play in the swimming pool.
+Or the hot tub. or the sauna.

 The Central Scotland/Strathclyde region